Dental Quality Assurance Using Plan, Do, Study, Act (PDSA), Part 1

 Define the Problem

-Do not assume you know why you are not able to reach your clinical goal.
+Do not assume you know why you cannot reach your clinical goal.
 You need to determine where the problem exists by doing an unbiased and comprehensive analysis.
 Get input from as many people as you can.
-Consult colleagues, trusted mentors, and members of your dental/interdisciplinary teams to help you brainstorm.
-You will want to start this process with a clear end goal in mind.
+Consult colleagues, trusted mentors, and your dental/interdisciplinary team members to help you brainstorm.
+I think you’ll want to start this process with a clear end goal in mind.

 Why is there only a problem when bonding veneer restorations?
-Is it only when using a specific type of dental restoration material or is it with all types of materials you use?
-Is it that you do not know the correct bonding protocol for the type of restoration being inserted or type of bonding system used?
+Is it only when using a specific dental restoration material, or is it with all your materials?
+Do you not know the correct bonding protocol for the restoration type being inserted or the bonding system used?
 Is it a patient issue or a clinician issue?

-It is important to drill down to and include as many specific underlying details and causes of the problem as possible.
+It is important to investigate and include as many specific underlying details and causes of the problem as possible.

 Identify the Desired Outcome

-It is not enough to just say you want all the restorations to bond appropriately at the insertion appointment.
-You need to know what you want to accomplish and the timeline for accomplishing it.
+It’s not enough to say you want all the restorations to bond appropriately at the insertion appointment.
+You need to know what you want to accomplish and the timeline.
 The outcomes should be measurable and specific.
-For example: All veneer restorations I insert will bond according to expectations by December 31.
+For example, all veneer restorations I insert will bond according to expectations by December 31.

 Determine the Steps Needed to Reach Your Outcome